Enlightenus/Heart_disease_prediction/README.md

 In brief, it's a 270-Patient Dataset with 13 independent Variables by [Robert Hoyt MD](https://data.world/rhoyt)

 ## Dataset and the Variable
-This dataset provides **13 independent attributes**, the following description is modified from the [Column part of the dataset](https://www.kaggle.com/datasets/thedevastator/predicting-heart-disease-risk-using-clinical-var/data) and [University of California Irvine data repository ](https://archive.ics.uci.edu/ml/datasets/Heart+Disease)
+This dataset provides **13 independent attributes**, the following description is modified from the [Column part](https://www.kaggle.com/datasets/thedevastator/predicting-heart-disease-risk-using-clinical-var/data) and [University of California Irvine data repository ](https://archive.ics.uci.edu/ml/datasets/Heart+Disease)
 | Variable      | Type of the Variable | Categorical detail  | Description |
 | :---   | :---   | :---    | :---   |